-The school welcomes feedback from parents/carers, and will actively seek them at the start of each academic year through an online survey.
+The school welcomes feedback from parents/carers, and will actively seek them early in the academic year through an online survey.

 We will have an early discussion with the pupil and their parents when identifying whether they need special educational provision.
 These conversations will make sure that: